yemreturker/SpringJPABackend/README.md

 ## Contributing
 Contributions are welcome.
 If you have any questions or suggestions about the project, please create an issue on GitHub or submit a pull request.
 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
 ## Authors and Acknowledgments
 This project was developed as part of Engin Demirog's Java Camp.
 ## Contact